Best High-Alcohol Yeast for Mead (Ranked by ABV Tolerance)

 So you’ve done a few batches of mead and you’re looking to test your limits.
 You pose the question, how high can I go with a mead’s abv?
 You start making a list of materials to get and wonder, what is the best yeast to use for a high alcoholic mead?
 This is a serious consideration because the yeast that you use is one of the biggest determinants in what your final abv is.

-The best yeast for high alcohol mead is Lalvin EC 1118.
-EC 1118 has a very high alcohol tolerance, a large temperature range it will ferment in, has a very fast fermentation, and will out compete any other kind of organism vying to ferment in your vessel.
+The best yeast for high alcohol mead is Lalvin EC-1118.
+It has one of the highest alcohol tolerances of any wine yeast (around 18% abv), a large temperature range it will ferment in, a very fast fermentation, and it will out compete any other kind of organism vying to ferment in your vessel.

 What type of mead are you making?